PrashantHangal/PrashantHangal/README.md

 <h1 align="center">👋 Hi there, I'm Prashant Hangal</h1>
 <h3 align="center">🎯 Data Analyst | Business Intelligence Enthusiast | Lifelong Learner</h3>

 I'm passionate about transforming raw data into impactful insights that drive smarter, faster business decisions.
-With a strong foundation in SQL, Power BI, and Python, I specialize in uncovering hidden trends and telling stories with data.
+With a strong foundation in **SQL, Power BI, Tableau** and **Python**, I specialize in uncovering hidden trends and telling stories with data.

-🚀 About Me
+🚀 **About Me**:

-💼 Currently working as a Data Analyst at CTE, Bengaluru
+- 💼 Currently working as a Data Analyst at CTE, Bengaluru

-🤖 Exploring AI, Deep Learning, and Generative AI
+- 🤖 Exploring AI, Deep Learning, and Generative AI

-📊 Skilled in creating interactive dashboards and building predictive models using Power BI, Tableau, Python, and SQL
+- 📊 Skilled in creating interactive dashboards and building predictive models using Power BI, Tableau, Python, and SQL

-🤝 Always open to collaborating on Data Analytics, Dashboarding, or ML Projects
+- 🤝 Always open to collaborating on Data Analytics, Dashboarding, or ML Projects

-💡 I believe in continuous learning and embracing new technologies to solve real-world problems
+- 💡 I believe in continuous learning and embracing new technologies to solve real-world problems

-- 🔭 I’m currently working as [Data Analyst](@ CTE, Bengaluru)

-- 🌱 I’m currently learning **AI and Deep Learning**

-- 👯 I’m looking to collaborate on **Data Analysis Project by use of Power BI, SQL, Python skills**

-- 🌱 I love learning as a **process and mostly about new things...**

-- 💬 Ask me about **Data Analysis, PowerBI, Data Science and Machine Learning**

 - 📫 How to reach me **on my email Id prashanthangal94@gmail.com**

 <h3 align="left">Connect with me:</h3>
 <p align="left">